If you lead a team, a project or an organisation and feel like it's time you had some outside support, I'm here for you.

 Is it a presentation you need help with?
 Have a look at presentation coaching.

-Knowing which decisions to make, how to communicate difficult stuff to sometimes-difficult people.
-And the emails, the meetings, the kind of public persona you have to inhabit.
+Knowing which decisions to make, how to communicate difficult stuff and navigate sensitive situations is tough.
+Then there's the emails, the meetings, the budgets and the kind of public persona you have to inhabit.

 It can feel like you never catch a breath.